Thermage Explained: Is Wrinkle-Free Skin Worth $2,000 to You?

 You may experience more discomfort from the heat if you undergo a higher intensity treatment.
-Most doctors will provide patients with oral pain medication in such cases.
+Most doctors will provide patients with a painkiller when necessary.

-Does Thermage have any side effects or complications?
+Does Thermage have any possible side effects or complications?

-- Mild redness – This typically disappears within a few hours after surgery.
+- Mild redness – This typically disappears within a few hours of the procedure.

-- Swelling – This often accompanies redness and is typically gone within a few days.
+- Swelling – This often accompanies redness and is usually gone within a few days.

 - Blisters – This may be accompanied by scabbing if the blisters break, and typically disappears within a few days.